carloshzoghbi/AKS-IngressLink/README.md

 - On the "Networking" tab
   - In 'Subnet' chose server-subnet
-  - In 'Configure network security group' select the NSG you create for this lab -Click on Review + create and Create
+  - In 'Configure network security group' select the NSG you create for this lab
+- Click on Review + create and Create
+- Click on 'Download private key and create resource'.
+You will use it for connect later to this VM.

 # 4. F5 IngressLink
 This is a step by step guide to deploy f5 IngressLink.